SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 1. Click _Next_.

-1. enter Application ID: furnitureshop
+1. Enter Application ID: furnitureshop

 **Do not select the option Use HTML5 Application Repository**